Resources for Families

-- For families interested in applying for Durham Early Head Start, Durham’s Partnership for Children is conducting telephone enrollment appointments.
+- For families interested in applying for Durham Early Head Start (home visiting and child care partnership slots), Durham’s Partnership for Children is conducting telephone enrollment appointments.
 Please contact Deidre Morgan at firstname.lastname@example.org for additional information.

 - Durham Head Start & Early Head Start is accepting applications for children 6 weeks to 3 years old online, or families may call (984) 464-1502 (English) or (984) 208-5295 (Spanish).

 - Families may still apply for universal Pre-K for the 2020-2021 school year.
-Call 1-833-773-5338 to schedule a virtual application appointment or learn more about the application process.
+Call 1-833-773-5338 to schedule a virtual application appointment or apply online in English or Spanish

 Durham Utilities is suspending disconnections (and in some cases reconnecting previously disconnected utilities) during this crisis:

 - Durham FEAST sites will have free meals for kids aged 0-18 years, along with free shelf-stable ingredients and/or family-style casseroles for adults.
 Food will be available for pick-up according to the site schedule.
 One person can pick up meals for the entire family.
 Kids do not need to be present to pick up their meals.
 All food is subject to availability and will be distributed on a first come, first served basis.
 Some vegetarian meals will be available at each site.
 No meals will contain pork or peanuts.

 - Text FOODNC to 877-877 to receive a text with the three drive-thru or pick up sites with meals for kids closest to you; additional details here.

 - View a list of locations for Grab & Go Meals for Kids.